Swapnilgupta8585/bookbot/README.md

 # BookBot
-This Python script analyzes a text file by counting words and character frequencies.
+This Python script analyzes a text file by the counting words and character frequencies.

 ## What It Does